-However, where the location-based access is established, access to the network cannot be based upon an individual user or computer, as multiple persons can obtain access from a given location, possibly utilizing different computers.
+However, where the location-based access is established, or computer, as multiple persons can obtain access from a given location, possibly utilizing different computers.
 Moreover, requiring each user to enter identification information for access overrides any convenience offered by simple, transparent location-based access to computer networks.
 Transparent network access is also impeded where access is not based upon location-based identification, but rather based upon user input identification information, where the gateway device enables a user to access networks based upon the user's computer settings.
 For instance, if a user's computer is configured to access a home network, identifying the computer may require the computer to be reconfigured.